Resources & Limits

 Requests

-Your Globe account includes 1 million requests per month.
+Your Globe account includes 50K requests per month.
 Every HTTP interaction with your app counts toward this total, including:

 When your application reaches this request limit, any new incoming requests will be rejected with an error response until your usage cycle resets at the start of the next month.

-Your account includes 10GB of uncached bandwidth per month.
-Bandwidth usage is calculated based on the total size of:
+Compute bandwidth covers API responses and server-rendered content.
+Usage is calculated based on the total size of:

-If you exceed your bandwidth allowance, you may experience request rejections or slower service.
-Bandwidth usage resets monthly.
+If you exceed either bandwidth allowance, you may experience request rejections or slower service.
+Both bandwidth allowances reset monthly.

 Memory Usage

-Each running instance of your application in Globe has access to 512MB of memory.
+Each running instance of your application in Globe has access to 256MB of memory.

 If your application exceeds this memory limit, Globe will terminate your application instance.
 Also, any active requests will fail as a result.